Water Management to Vietnam

 Opportunities in the water sector include:

-There is a high level of competition especially when it comes to foreign funded projects.
-Competition primarily comes from companies from the following nations:
+There is high level of competition especially when it comes to foreign funded projects.
+Competition primarily comes from companies of the following nations:

 Tariffs, regulations and customs